OpenRailAssociation/website/content/association/_index.md

   {{< people/person id="simon-clavier" >}}
 {{< /people/gallery >}}

-### Technical Committee
+### Technical Committee {#technical-committee}

-The Technical Committee of the OpenRail Association is responsible for...
+The OpenRail Association's Technical Committee (TC) is responsible for selecting and overseeing the association's projects to ensure that they are aligned with the association's goals and values.
+The committee works in collaboration with the Board of Directors to make informed decisions on which projects to support and provides the necessary guidance to ensure their success.

+The Technical Committee is also responsible for the necessary software and service infrastructure for code hosting and other common tools to facilitate Open Source collaboration.
+It may delegate operation but shall be reponsible for overseeing the overall management of such tools.

-All members, material and charters can be found on their [GitHub repository](https://github.com/OpenRailAssociation/technical-committee).
+All members, material and charters can be found on the [TC's GitHub repository](https://github.com/OpenRailAssociation/technical-committee).